palominolabs/benchpress/README.md

 First, build the project from the root directory.

-    mvn clean install
+    ./gradlew build

-Create a tarball for both `controller-svc` & `worker-svc` by descending into the respective directories and running:
+Create archives for both `controller-svc` & `worker-svc` by descending into the respective directories and running:

-    mvn package assembly:single -DskipTests
+    ./gradlew distZip

-The resulting *-dist.tar.gz files in the respective `target` directories are all you need to deploy BenchPress nodes.
+The resulting `.zip` files in the respective `build/distributions` directories are all you need to deploy BenchPress nodes.

 ## Runing BenchPress